hawaii-desktop/hawaii-desktop.github.io/features.md

 It’s not the kind of Linux distribution you tried before.
-Instead of including a plethora of different desktop environments, Maui has only one made to overcome the boundaries of the current solutions.
+Instead of including a plethora of different desktop environments, Hawaii has only one made to overcome the boundaries of the current solutions.

 Hawaii the desktop environment, has a balanced settings policy, between the minimalist approach where almost no preferences are available and the